 We need to be aware of how much there has not just been a recoil from complex thinking, but how there has been, in David Graeber’s words, a war on the human imagination: “We don’t really have intellectuals in America.
 We’ve gotten rid of them.”
 Or, as Tim Ingold warns, “the prostitution of scholarship before the twin idols of innovation and competitiveness has reduced once fine traditions of learning to market brands, the pursuit of excellence to a grubby scramble for funding and prestige, and books such as this to outputs whose value is measured by rating and impact rather than by what they might have to contribute to human understanding” (Being Alive, 2012:xiii).

 Moreover, many of the issues of inequality and crisis have manifest in academia.
 Academia has become more like a winner-take-all star system, with tournament-style payouts of fame and fortune.
 “In the ever more elongated upper tail of the income distribution, it is the logic of tournaments that determines the distribution of prizes, and tournament winners feel little obligation to sympathize with the losers.
 As the star system spreads to other occupations, as in academe, the same tendencies show up there as well” (Leijonhufvud 2008:121-122).

 We should really understand what’s been under attack lately.
 It’s been anthropology, the liberal arts, the humanities–remember that whole worst major for your career stuff?
 And sure, it’s been the politicians and finance magazines doing the attacking, but it’s also been Steven Pinker and Richard Dawkins.
-And it certainly won’t help to repeat factually-inaccurate accounts about the humanities, like “students are staying away in droves.”
+And it certainly won’t help to repeat factually-inaccurate accounts about the humanities.

 So yes, let’s have a truce.
 Call off the attacks.
 Lower the arrogance decibels.
 And then let’s get to work putting science and humanities together to address human problems and fulfill human potential.